Dividend Power Score

 Key executives include:

-- Robert W. Pittman – Chairman of the Board and Chief Executive Officer
+- Robert W. Pittman – Chairman and Chief Executive Officer

 - Richard J. Bressler – President, Chief Operating Officer, and Chief Financial Officer

-- Conal Byrne – Chief Executive Officer, Digital Audio Group
+- Conal Byrne – Chief Executive Officer of the Digital Audio Group

 - Tom Poleman – Chief Programming Officer